implosiv/implosiv.github.io/README.md

 # implosiv git client
 implosiv git client is a GitHub client that will be available for hosting webpages.
-Not yet
 ## Usage
-First, create an HTML page, and include the assets in the root folder of the HTML page.
-Then, do nothing.
+[unavailable]